 - 1 1/2 pounds golf-ball size red potatoes, peeled (or not!)

 - Chopped flat-leaf parsley leaves, for garnish

-- 10. To serve, slice the chouriço on the diagonal into 2-inch (5-cm) pieces.
-Plunk the beef in the center of a platter and arrange the sausage and vegetables around it.
+- To serve, slice the chouriço on the diagonal into 2-inch (5-cm) pieces.
+Center the beef on a platter, remove the string, and arrange the sausage and vegetables around the roast.
 Ladle a bit of the sauce on top, sprinkle with parsley, and pass the rest of the sauce on the side.

 This Portuguese carne assada is an international twist on what could be likened to a standard pot roast dinner but with way more zip and flavor.
 It will require a full afternoon in the kitchen but still allows you time to catch up on a favorite book or show in between checking the meat.
 I highly recommend making this on a cloudy Sunday in autumn as your belly will be fully satisfied for the week ahead.

 I used a bottle of Pinot Noir from A to Z Vineyards in Oregon and regular tomato paste.
 I marinated the meat for 2 hours.
 I had enough liquid to entirely cover the meat so no turning of the meat was necessary.
 The sauce was a nice consistency, not too thin or thick and no additional simmer time was needed.
 This meal will serve 12 and will be a great meal to have as leftovers during the week.